F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ```
 **Note**: extendedRouteSpec is only applicable in case of openshift route resources not for CRD resources.

-Below is the sample Multi-Cluster Configs with standalone CIS and cluster AdminState in Extended Global ConfigMap.
+Below is the sample Multi-Cluster Configs with standalone CIS and cluster AdminState in Extended ConfigMap.
 ```
   extendedSpec: |
     localClusterAdminState: disable  ----------------------------|AdminState for local cluster|